-Hot chocolate bombs are a hollow candy or chocolate sphere made with melted chocolate or candy.
+They are a hollow candy or chocolate sphere made with melted chocolate or candy.
 Then filled with all kinds of goodies to make a delicious cup of hot chocolate.

 Common fillers are marshmallows, chopped candy pieces and hot cocoa mix before being sealed and served with a hot cup of milk.

-Once the hot chocolate bomb is dropped into a heated cup of milk, the outside candy or chocolate sphere will melt and the inside goodies will be released.
+Once the chocolate bomb is dropped into a heated cup of milk, the outside candy or chocolate sphere will melt and the inside goodies will be released.
 Simply stir for a tasty treat for any occasion.